cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-current.md

 url: "/documents/measurement-technique/electrical-current"
 ---

-## Description of Electrical Current
+## Understanding Electrical Current Measurements

 This technique uses a data logger and current transformers to take long-term measurements of electrical current (Amps) at one-hour intervals.
 This data provides insight on the operating schedule of the system or component and can be used to calculate energy consumption of the target equipment at the power panel or electrical panelboard.
 A system or component that is running (i.e., consuming energy) will have high current draw.
 A system or component that is not running (i.e., has no energy consumption) will have low or no current draw.